Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Daleks are two of the biggest foes on Doctor Who.
-These inhuman creatures are typically bred from lab cultures, though at least a few episodes show humans mutated into these creatures minus most of their body.
+These inhuman creatures are typically bred from lab cultures, though at least a few episodes show humans mutating into these creatures, minus their body.
 The Daleks can be described as brains in tanks.
 What is interesting is all the ways they’re engineered, physically and socially, to keep them going as merciless killers of all other life.

 The Physical Controls Over the Dalek’s Mind